Driver application process

 - Successfully pass the *Online For-Hire Examination (score 80% or higher or answer a min. of 32 questions correctly)

-- Complete the 9th Edition *Defensive Driving Course, available in English or Spanish, certified by the National Safety Council (NSC) (New Student / Returning Student).
+- Complete the "DDC Online, 4 hour" Defensive Driving Course, available in English or Spanish, certified by the National Safety Council (NSC) (New Student / Returning Student).
 From the date of your application submittal, you have 60 days to complete this course.

 I am renewing my license: